-Teenager Sensations Shine at the 1st Round of Malaysia Open
+Teenage Sensations Shine in 1st Round of Malaysia Open

 - 16 January 2014

-After losing the first game by 12-21, Kento had a nail-biting second game.
-From 17-all, Kento didn’t allow the opponent to lead the game and took it with 24-22.
-The decider was also tough and close, however, Kento kept his concentration to finish the match with 12-21 24-22 21-18 in 76 minutes.
+After losing the first game by 12-21, Kento upped the ante, resulting in a nail-biting second game.
+From 17-all, Kento turned into a wall, refusing all attacks, taking the game at 24-22.
+In a too-close-for-comfort decider, Kento managed to maintain concentration, emerging from the match victorious at 12-21 24-22 21-18 in 76 minutes.
 He will face No. 6 seed Boonsak Ponsana in the second round.

-Akane played aggressively from the first game against world No. 3 Ratchanok to take it with 21-18.
-Ratchanok improved her game to win the second game by 25-23, however, Akane used various shots to trouble the opponent and she took the initiative of final game to finish it.
+In her first game against world No. 3 Ratchanok, Akane played aggressively, to take it with 21-18.
+Ratchanok took her game up a notch, winning the second game by 25-23.
+Akane, however, was unshaken, giving her opponent a hard time in the final game, and taking the match.
 The final score was 21-18 23-25 21-16.
-She will play against her fellow Japanese Minatsu Mitani.
+She will go on to play against her fellow Japanese shuttler, Minatsu Mitani.

 Tournament Results: 1st Round

 Kento Momota (JPN) def.
 Viktor Axelsen (DEN) 12-21 24-22 21-18

 Hiroyuki Endo /Kenichi Hayakawa (JPN) def.
 MOhd Zakry Abdul Latif/Mohd Faruzizuan Mohd Tazari (MAS) 21-6 21-7